mccright/rand-notes/Rs-Attack-SNAP-in-IA.md

 **2. State records —— households.** The department shall receive and review all of the following information concerning individuals in households enrolled in the supplemental nutrition assistance program that indicates a change in circumstances that may affect eligibility:
 a.
 Tax information.
 On at least a quarterly basis, information from the department of revenue including but not limited to potential changes in income, wages, or residency as identified by tax records.
 b.
 Unemployment information.
 On at least a semi-monthly basis, information from the department of workforce development including but not limited to potential changes in employment, income, or assets.
-***then add the following for applicants to and recipients of the Iowa Medicaid program:**
+(*plus the following additional data requirements for applicants to and recipients of the Iowa Medicaid program:*)
 a.
 Death records.
 On at least a monthly basis, information from the department including but not limited to death records.
 b.
 Employment information.
 On at least a quarterly basis, information from the department of workforce development including but not limited to changes in employment or wages.
 c.
 Residency information.
 On at least a monthly basis, information including but not limited to potential changes in residency as identified by out-of-state electronic benefit transfer transactions.